LuisEnriqueAngelesGonzalez/OinsularisNiche/README.md

 Code to replicate the paper "Global climate changes over time shape the environmental niche distribution of Octopus insularis in the Atlantic Ocean"

-In order to replicate the results, open the octopusNiche.Rproj and you have to follow the order provided in the code folder:
+In order to replicate the results, open the OinsularisNiche.Rproj and you have to follow the order provided in the code folder:

         0_auxiliar_functions.R (You do not need to run this code.
 It will be called from the following scripts).
         1_niche_model_maxent.R